 HIPAA Breach Reporting

-As a reminder, in addition to the above, the plan must notify affected individuals of a HIPAA breach within 60 days of the breach being discovered.
+Reminder: In addition to the above requirements, the plan must notify affected individuals of a HIPAA breach within 60 days of the breach being discovered.
 If the HIPAA breach is large (affects more than 500 individuals), then in addition to notifying affected individuals, the plan must also notify HHS within 60 days of discovery.
 Moreover, if the HIPAA breach affects more than 500 individuals within a single state, then in addition to notifying affected individuals and HHS, the breach must be reported to prominent media outlets serving that state within 60 days of discovery.